jeongwoopark0514/cracking-coding-interview/README.md

 ### StringBuilder
 StringBuilder simply creates a resizable array of all the strings, copying them back to a string only when necessary.

+## Linked List

+In a singly linked list, each node points to the next node in the linked list.
+A doubly linked list gives each node pointers to both the next node and the previous node.

+Unlike an array, to find the Kth element in the list, you will need to iterate through K elements.

+### Deleting a Node
+You should set prev.next equal to n.next.
+If the list is doubly linked, also update n.next to set n.next.prev equal to n.prev.
+The important things to remember are (1) to check for the null pointer and (2) to update the head or tail pointer as necessary.

+### The Runner Technique
+The runner technique is used in many linked list problems.
+The runner technique means that you iterate though the linked list with two pointers simultaneously, with one ahead of the other.

+### Recursive Problems
+A number of linked list problems rely on recursion.
+IF you're having trouble solving a linked list problem you should explore if a recursive approach will work.
+You should remember tha recursive algorithms take at least O(n) space, where n is the depth of the recursive call.